nikhilc52/billboard-sentiments/README.md

 # CDJ-Billboard-Sentiments

-All the files used in the Billboard Sentiments Project for Cornell Data Journal.
+All the files used in the Billboard Sentiments project for Cornell Data Journal.
 Article link: [http://billboardsentiments.com/](http://billboardsentiments.com/).

 ## Built with